Certified Tech Developer

 About the initiative

-Millions of job openings are in demand today that call for the digital transformation of new generations.
-The Certified Tech Developer program aims to fill this gap by offering tech training courses to young people in Argentina, Brazil and Colombia.
-Uruguay has been incorporated in 2022.
-The initiative is conducted by an alliance of three international Argentine companies: Mercado Libre, Globant, and the edtech organization Digital House.
+In the knowledge economy, there are many opportunities that require people to learn skills in tech in order to take advantage of them.
+The Certified Tech Developer program aims to fill this gap by offering tech training courses to young people in Argentina, Brazil, Chile, Colombia and Uruguay.
+The initiative is conducted by an alliance of three international companies: Mercado Libre, Globant, and the edtech organization Digital House.
 In addition to being one of the program cofounders, Mercado Libre offers scholarships for low-income applicants, women and other historically excluded groups.

 How it works

-The training course is expected to be completed in 24 months (full-time students) or 30 months (part-time students), and is conducted through live online classes.
-It aims to foster the top skills that big tech companies are looking for today.
-Training allows students to get their first job and earn attractive salaries even during their first academic year, without the need for a university degree.
+The training course is expected to be completed in 24 months (full-time students), and is conducted through live online classes.
+It aims to teach the top skills that big tech companies are looking for today.
+Training allows students to get their first job and earn attractive salaries, even during their first academic year, without the need for a university degree.